jimbojsb/rapid/README.md

 ```

 #### Using a middleware factory
-`Rapid\Application` optionall accepts a `callable` that should be used
-to produce middlewares when a classname is specified.
-This callable can
+`Rapid\Application` optionall accepts a `callable` that should be used to produce middlewares when a classname is specified.
-be responsible for wiring and dependency injection as you see fit.
-The
+This callable can be responsible for wiring and dependency injection as you see fit.
-factory should be a `callable` that takes one argument (a class name) and
-returns a properly wired middleware of that class.
+The factory should be a `callable` that takes one argument (a class name) and returns a properly wired middleware of that class.
+An interface, `Radpid\MiddlewareFactoryInterface` is provided for convenience but not required.

 ```php
 $application->setMiddlewareFactory($factory);